Who We Are

 No matter who you are or where you are on life’s journey, you are welcome here.

 We believe in extravagant welcome.
 This is why we insist that God’s communion table is open, not closed, and God’s gift and claim in baptism are irrevocable.
 We advocate justice for all.
 Our congregation extends hospitality as a sign of God’s inclusive love.
 We teach that evangelism — offering bread to those in search of it — is God’s mission.
+We think that many times the questions are more important than the answer.
 Our perspective is global, not provincial.
 We work with — not against — people of other faiths.
 Why?
 Because God is still speaking,

 What We Believe